 READ MORE- Difference Between AirPods 1 And 2

-It’s not going to take more than five minutes of your time to check if the trick will work for you or not.
-So do not hesitate to try it out.
+It will not take over five minutes of your time to check if the trick will work for you or not.
+So try it out.

-Before I show you how to reset stolen AirPods, I’ll first of all, answer some of the frequently asked questions.
+Before I show you how to reset stolen AirPods, I’ll first, answer some of the frequently asked questions.

-Can A Stolen AirPords Be Tracked After Reseting It?
+Can A Stolen AirPods Be Tracked After Reseting It?